astral-sh/ruff/README.md

 docstring-quotes = "double"
 ```

+For a full list of configurable options, see the [API reference](#reference).

-Alternatively, common configuration settings can be provided via the command-line:
+Some common configuration settings can be provided via the command-line:

 ```shell
 ruff path/to/code/ --select F401 --select F403